triton-inference-server/model_analyzer/docs/config.md

 **Important Notes**:

 - Only a subset of flags can be specified on the command line.
 Use `model-analyzer profile --help` to see the list of flags that can be specified on the command line.
-If a flag isn't listed here, it must be specified via the yaml file.
+If a flag isn't listed there, it can be specified via the yaml file.
 - When providing arguments under `perf_analyzer_flags`, you must use `-` instead of `_`.
 This casing is important and Model Analyzer will not recognize `snake_cased` arguments.